MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-vmware-to-azure.md

 - **Datacenter evacuation or shutdown**: Seamlessly move VMware-based workloads when they consolidate or retire existing datacenters.
 - **Disaster recovery and business continuity**: Use a VMware stack deployed in Azure as a primary or secondary on-demand disaster recovery site for on-premises datacenter infrastructure.
 - **Application modernization**: Tap into the Azure ecosystem to modernize Contoso applications without having to rebuild VMware-based environments.
-- **Implementing DevOps**: Bring Azure DevOps tool chains to VMware environments and modernize applications at their own pace.
+- **Implementing DevOps**: Bring Azure DevOps tool chains to VMware environments and modernize applications at its own pace.
 - **Ensure operational continuity**: Redeploy vSphere-based applications to Azure while avoiding hypervisor conversions and application refactoring.
 Extend support for legacy applications that run Windows and SQL Server.

 ## Goals for migrating VMware on-premises to VMware in the cloud